1.5 Publishing Graphs

 - Click the OK button to close the dialog.

 - Click on the Messages Log tab on the left side of the interface.
-The export path will be displayed there.
-By default, this will be your User Files Folder (UFF) path.
-Copy the path, then go to Windows Explorer and paste the path to open the folder.
-You can then view the PDF files that were exported from Origin.
+The export file path dumped here is displayed as a hyperlink.
+By default, it will be your User Files Folder (UFF) path.
+Clicking the path link will open the exported PDF file in Origin built-in viewr.
+You can also copy the path, paste to Windows Explorer to open the folder, then view and edit the PDF files.

 Save your project file.